LESSON OVERVIEW

 REFERENCE SOURCES

-Search engines like google or duck duck go are going to be your standard way of finding your first set of references.
-They give you a solid base.
-However, often times the images you find here are just not going to be enough to accurately recreate something.
-And we need to start looking deeper.
+Search engines like Google or Duck Duck Go are a good starting point to finding your first, preliminary set of references.
+They give you a solid base to build upon.
+However, often times the images you find here are won’t be enough on by themself to give you a solid visual understanding because they lack details.

-A good way to start with this is by going down the rabbit hole.
-Clicking on images and exploring their source material by following the sources they come from.
-Often times find yourself on auction websites, specialist websites, travel blogs, etc… .
-The images found here are usually in higher resolution and more specific and thus contain more detail.
+Clicking on images and exploring their source material by following the sources they come from will oftentimes lead to more in-depth results.
+You might find yourself browsing auction websites, specialist websites, travel blogs, etc… The images found here are usually in higher resolution and more specific, thus contain more detail — exactly what we’re looking for!

 References for Environment art

-Since having a story in your environments is crucial, looking for CONTEXT is important.
+Having a story in your environments is crucial, so gathering references to expand on a setting’s context is essential.
 Context can be where it’s set, who lived there, why did they live here, what happened here, etc…

 References for Assets/Individual pieces

-On the opposite spectrum.
-When looking for individual pieces, you want to focus on the details, textures, materials and little details to make them more unique.
-We’re looking for these smaller details, and good places to look for these is where people share these sort of images.
+Going from macro to micro level, on the opposite end of the spectrum, when looking for references for individual pieces such as props, focus on collecting information about the details, textures, materials, and little extra tidbits, that could make a piece unique and “breathe life into it”.
+We’re looking for the smaller details., and a good places to look for these smaller details is where people share these sort of images.

 COLLECTING REFERENCES

-We look for references to find gaps in our knowledge about a subject.
-Which means that we look for references to help us better understand the SHAPES, DETAILS, CONTEXT.
-When making a mood/reference board I usually divide my references into different groups.
-Like so;
+References fill in the gaps in our knowledge of a subject, which means that as we look for references, we should aim to find images that help us better understand the SHAPES, DETAILS, and CONTEXT.
+When making a mood/reference board I usually divide my references into different groups, like so:

 PROGRAMS TO USE